OceanDynamicsUConn/GroupManual/README.md

     Of course, we all have our individual goals, so everyone should be mindful of each other's space and grateful for their generous time.

 4. **Keep an eye on your peers**:
 If you notice that a fellow group member is struggling, reach out and encourage them to seek help and talk to Cesar.
-There are many telltale sign of mental health issues you should be aware of, including sadness, confused thinking, excessive fears, extremme mood swings, and *withdrawal from friends, colleagues, and activities*.
+There are many telltale signs of mental health issues you should be aware of, including sadness, confused thinking, excessive fears, extremme mood swings, and *withdrawal from friends, colleagues, and activities*.

 5. **Seek help**:
     If you or a friend are experiencing a mental health crisis, please seek help immediately at [UConn Student Health](https://studenthealth.uconn.edu/emergency-contacts/).
 If you are experiencing an unmanageable level of stress or have any related concerns, please seek help.
 UConn graduate students should explore all available resources at [UConn Student Health](https://studenthealth.uconn.edu/mental-health/).
 Cesar is also available to listen to your concerns, provide career advice, and help you develop a healthy work-life balance.